octaos/php-integration/index.md

 **A**: When you sign up with Svea you will be provided with a merchant id which is used for all hosted payment methods.
 For a merchant id, one or more payment methods may be enabled, such as credit cards, direct bank payments using various banks, PayPal etc.

 To enable a new payment method, your merchant will need to be configured with various credentials as requested by Svea.
 Please ask your Svea integration manager for more information on what exact credentials are needed.

+### 10.3 My store order totals does not match the order totals in Svea's systems
+**Q**: The order row sums and totals in my ecommerce platform does not match the ones in Svea's backoffice and/or on the invoice?

+**A**: Unfortunately this may happen, primarily when using the invoice payment method, and may be due to a couple of different reasons, the main culprit being how prices are represented internally by your integration (i.e. store/ecommerce platform).
+If the way that the integration i.e. sums up the order totals (rounding after each row or of the total amounts, quantity applied before/after tax et al) differs from the way Svea does the invoice calculation, the order totals may not match between the systems.

+Should this be the case, and you are unable to tweak the platform settings to match, we recommend that you use the getOrderTotals function as described in section 9.2.3 to add a compensation row to the order.

 ## APPENDIX <a name="appendix"></a>